A mother feeds lentils to her daughter who is sitting on her lap.

 UNICEF provides about 80% of the world's life-saving therapeutic food

-With the support of our partners we reached about 7.3 million children with therapeutic food and care in 2022.
+With the support of our partners we supported treatment for more than 3 million children with severe acute malnutrition.

 Preventing Malnutrition